akshaybabloo/Ruby-on-rails-4-notes/README.md

 ##### 2.1.8.2 Step 8.2: mysql2 gem

-Open terminal and type `gem install mysql2 0.3.18` this will install the correct version.
+Open the terminal and type `gem install mysql2 0.3.18` this will install the correct version.

 ## 3 Creating and running an application